I Feel Like I'm Taking Crazy Pills!

 To add to the already blazing fire, some hunters have jumped into the mix stating that while they think deer hunting is perfectly fine, trapping is “barbaric and cruel”.
 There’s nothing quite like being stabbed in the back by those who claim to be pro-outdoorsmen – the same individuals who will promote conservation and outdoor practices one day, only to thumb their noses at it the next.
 Many of the traps I use will dispatch an animal quicker than a bullet – I know this because I am familiar with my tools and I know how they operate; I don’t need your input to tell me how they work.
-Just because your “Great Grand-pappy” had a bear trap hanging on the wall of his ski lodge doesn’t give you the right to claim the title as “Trapping Guru”.
+Just because your “Great Grand-pappy” had a bear trap hanging on the wall of his ski lodge doesn’t give you the right to claim the title as a trapping expert.
 For those so-called “sportsmen” who would dispute the fact that trapping is an integral part of wildlife conservation, I suggest you step away from your Duck Dynasty reruns and retake your hunter’s education course to better understand how wildlife management works.
 The sad truth is that while you support to eliminate my way of life, you’re next to stand in the cross-hairs of the same chuckleheads who constantly petition trapping.
-Enjoy stabbing me in the back while you give special-interest groups more ammo to take away YOUR outdoor rights in the future.
 It’s one thing to defend my practices against those with an agenda, it’s another to have to defend it from those who claim to be part of conservation heritage – you should be stripped of your hunting licenses and sentenced to a life of tofu burgers and watercress tea sandwiches!